 Palazzina Cesira, Montalcino, Tuscany

-As I’ve written in my blog on Montalcino, it would be difficult to find a better host than Roberto.
-He not only waited up for us that first night when we arrived at 10:00pm after traveling for nearly 36 hours, he, as he does with all his guests, asked us what we wanted him to prepare for breakfast, then told us to sleep in since the fresh bread didn’t arrive at the baker until at least 8:30am.
+As I’ve written in my Montalcino and Southern Tuscany post, it would be difficult to find a better host than Roberto.
+He not only waited up for us that first night when we arrived at 10:00pm after traveling for nearly 36 hours, he asked us what we wanted him to prepare for breakfast, then told us to sleep in since he wouldn’t be able to get the fresh bread at the baker until at least 8:30am.

 If you have heavy suitcases, you may not like the steep stairs to the rooms.
 We managed OK but it was a bit of a struggle.
 Our room that first stay had a window on the street but was still quiet and seemed light and airy.

-We enjoyed our stay so much, my sis and I booked another 3 nights in October 2014 when my niece and her friends asked to see Montalcino.
-They could only stay one night, then my daughter arrived and stayed the last 2 nights, going to all our favorite places–Pienza, Sant’Antimo and Banfi Winery.
+We enjoyed our stay so much, that we booked another 3 nights in October 2014 when my niece and her friends asked to see Montalcino.
+They could only stay one night, then my daughter arrived and stayed the last 2 nights, going with us to all our favorite places–Pienza, Sant’Antimo and Banfi Winery.
 She was amazed when Roberto and his wife not only let her sleep late but made her an egg white omelette.

 We had a room for three that time that overlooked a garden.
 The furnishings were a bit dark for my taste but the room itself was spacious.

 Hotel Canal Grande, Venice